gitendo/bombjack/docs/sources.md

 weight: 16
 ---

-Here are external sources I've found useful and used in this project:
+Here are external sources I've found useful and I've used in this project:

 <!--more-->